chef/chef-web-docs/chef_master/source/resource_kernel_module.rst

 ``modname``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the kernel module.
+   An optional property to set the kernel module name if it differs from the resource block's name.

 ``unload_dir``
    **Ruby Type:** String | **Default Value:** ``"/etc/modprobe.d"``